The Silence of the Lambs

 Clarice Starling is a top student at the FBI's training academy.
 Jack Crawford wants Clarice to interview Dr. Hannibal Lecter, a brilliant psychiatrist who is also a violent psychopath, serving life behind bars for various acts of murder and cannibalism.
 Crawford believes that Lecter may have insight into a case and that Starling, as an attractive young woman, may be just the bait to draw him out.

 The closest rivalry is with The Pursuit of Happyness at 53% — a matchup tight enough that a handful of votes could flip the lead.
-Alien is the film The Silence of the Lambs can't figure out — just 0% in their matchups.
-Psycho causes similar problems at 0%.
+On the other end of the spectrum: Schindler's List at 100% is a comfortable win, while Alien at 0% is the matchup The Silence of the Lambs can't crack.

 Featured in Movies That Changed You.